hmyunis/academic-planner-ssr/README.md

 # Academic Planner Prototype

+### To Run the Application on Windows provided NPM is installed, simply open START_SERVER.bat and follow the instructions found there.
+Otherwise, follow the steps below.

 ## Prerequisites

 Before running the application, make sure you have the following prerequisites installed on your system: